A Church With History and Heart

 St. John’s is the former village of Port Dalhousie’s oldest surviving church building whose history is intricately woven into the story of the former lakeside village.

-St. Johns has retained its historical appearance and ambience of reverence and peace, a sanctuary with its dark stained woodwork respectful of the past.
-Many of the church furnishings are memorials whose craftsmanship and art offer glimpses into the past of the parish and village, enriching the church’s beauty and reinforcing its connection to its history.
-Many descendants of past parishioners still attend the church today.
+St. John’s has retained its historical appearance and ambience of reverence and peace.
+Dark stained woodwork, memorial furnishings, and works of craftsmanship offer glimpses into the past, reinforcing the church’s enduring connection to its history.
+Many descendants of past parishioners continue to worship here today.

-Of particular note among the many lovely features are: the beautiful stained glass window that displays a large anchor (a fitting symbol for a maritime community and now the logo for the parish); a unique window that depicts a soldier lost in the First World War; a marble memorial to a lake captain lost in a famous shipwreck; and a small alabaster font used in the 1830’s by the first missionary to this parish, who carried it in his saddlebag when he conducted house baptisms.
+Notable features include stained glass windows bearing a large anchor — a fitting symbol for a maritime community — a memorial window for a soldier lost in the First World War, a marble memorial to a lake captain lost in a famous shipwreck, and an alabaster font carried by the parish’s first missionary in the 1830s.

-A church hall was built in 1912, where performances from its wooden stage have entertained for decades, and a modern accessible addition was completed in 2003.
-Rich in tradition but looking always to serve each generation in its time, St. Johns continues to play a central part in the daily life of the community through worship, outreach, and fellowship.
+A church hall was added in 1912, hosting performances for generations, and a modern accessible addition was completed in 2003.
+Rich in tradition yet always looking forward, St. John’s continues to serve the community through worship, outreach, and fellowship.

 WORSHIP